nmagal/Assignments/Intro to Deep Learning/README.md

 # Introduction to Deep Learning

 Below contains coding assignment descriptions for Intro to Deep Learning.
-The coding assignments can be divided into two components, numpy implementations of deep learning architectures and pytorch implementations of deep learning architectures.
+The coding assignments can be divided into two components, numpy implementations of a deep learning architectures and pytorch implementations of deep learning architectures.

 ## Pytorch Implementations